bosssarawongsuth/generalassembly_project1/README.md

-# Project 1
+# GA Project 1: SAT Student Performance & Benchmarks
-## Title: SAT Student Performance & Benchmarks
+## Jetnipat Sarawongsuth
 ### Scenario and Problem Statement

 I work for an independent research organisation in West Virginia where SAT has recently become compulsory.
 [Source] I have been contacted by a school in that state to provide them with some advice and guidelines to the teaching staff to help